Up! (1976 film)

-Up! is a 1976 softcore sex comedy film directed by Russ Meyer and starring Raven De La Croix, Robert McLane, Kitten Natividad, and Monty Bane.
+Up! is a 1976 American softcore sex comedy film directed by Russ Meyer and starring Raven De La Croix, Robert McLane, Kitten Natividad, and Monty Bane.

 Plot

 The Greek Chorus, who appears nude except for long black boots, opens the film and appears between scenes throughout the film to provide narration, plot details, and updates.

 A man named Adolf Schwartz, Adolf Hitler in hiding, is living in a Bavarian-style castle in northern California.
 After an orgy in the dungeon with three women (The Headsperson, The Ethiopian Chef, Limehouse) and a man (Paul), he is murdered when someone places a ravenous piranha fish in his bathtub.

 Some time later, Margo Winchester hitchhikes to the nearby town of Miranda and is spotted by local Sheriff Homer Johnson.
 Homer tries to make advances, but Margo rejects him flirtatiously.
 After that, she is picked up by Leonard Box, a known troublemaker and son of a sawmill owner.
 An argument breaks out between the two, and Leonard subdues and rapes an unconscious Margo, who regains consciousness and kills him in retaliation.
 Homer witnesses this, but covers up the incident because Leonard's loaded father could put Margo in jail forever, and so Homer uses the incident to his leverage.
 Margo sleeps with him, starting a relationship that would turn out to be mutually unfaithful.